hariomahlawat/OfflineLLM/README.md

 matches the main site's styling and provides progress feedback along with any error messages while uploading.

+If you serve the backend directly (e.g. `uvicorn` during development) make sure to build the React frontend with `npm run build` so that the compiled `admin.html` and assets exist under `offline-llm-ui/dist`.
+Otherwise visiting `/admin` will display a blank page.
+Running the `frontend` container handles the build automatically.

 ---

 ## 📚 Docs